LBates2000/python-windows/README.md

 You can run it interactively
 ```
-docker run -it python-windows
+docker run -it lbates2000/python-windows
 ```
 or you can use it as a base for another container, as well as upgrade PIP and install additional Python modules, by adding the appropriate commands to the new container's Dockerfile.

 For example:
 ```
-FROM python-windows:latest
+FROM lbates2000/python-windows:latest

 ENV APP_DIR C:/apps
 ADD requirements.txt $APP_DIR/requirements.txt